 Pre-Med Society- This organization provides support to students planning to pursue careers in professional and allied health fields.

-Puertas Abiertas (Spanish Club)- This group will open the door of different acculturative aspects from the Spanish culture and create a link between the non-fluent Hispanic neighbors as well as increase awareness of the importance of diversity.
+Puertas Abietas (Spanish Culture Association)-This group will open the door of different acculturative aspects from the Spanish culture and create a link between the non-fluent Hispanic neighbors as well as increase awareness of the importance of diversity.